 Form a technical standpoint, Askren pointed out that wrestlers spend hours every day working only on specific techniques.
 This constant exposure to the same technique over and over allows wrestlers to truly focus on cleaning up their moves.

 The system wrestlers use for drilling is simple.
 They choose a topic for the session (or week) and go through the technical nuances.
 Immediately after, they pair up and go for endless repetitions of the basic motions behind the technique.
 At first, they just go for reps on the move on an inactive opponent.
-Later one, they introduce resistance to the drills, increasing the intensity of the drills.
+Later, they introduce resistance to the drills, increasing the intensity of the drills.
 As far as Jiu-JItsu drills go, this is akin to position sparring.
-Unlike BJJ, though, this drill do not transform into full-blown rolls after a few reps.
+Unlike BJJ, though, this drill does not transform into full-blown rolls after a few reps.

 Speaking of wrestling, have you checked out Neil Melanson’s “Catch Wrestling Formula” DVD yet? ?
 It is a catch wrestling for BJJ instructional that is going to give you tons of techniques to drill in class.
 Plus, they move Neil demonstrates are more effective only than they are painful!